andrzej-mag/meshx_rpc/docs/README.md

   * mesh service `"service-1"` is registered with Consul service registry,
   * required by service `"service-1"` workers are stared, including sidecar proxy connecting `"service-1"` with Consul managed mesh data plane.

 Next `DynamicSupervisor` starts child specified with `Example2.Server.child_spec(address: address)`.
-Started child worker is a user defined (RPC) server attached to mesh service endpoint `address`, hence it becomes user mesh service provider that can be managed using Consul service mesh control plane.
+Started child worker is a user defined (RPC) server attached to mesh service endpoint `address`, hence it becomes user mesh service provider that can be:
+  * accessed by remote mesh upstream clients,
+  * managed using Consul service mesh control plane.

 When RPC client node is started mesh upstream endpoint `address` is prepared by `MeshxConsul.connect("service-1")`:
   * special "proxy service" is registered with Consul, default service name is prefix `"upstream-"` concatenated with host name; in this example it is `"upstream-h11"`,